eclipse-basyx/basyx-java-server-sdk/examples/BaSyxReverseProxy/README.md

 ## Configuration

-### NGINX
+### Apache

-The NGINX configuration is located in the `nginx` folder.
+The Apache configuration is located in the `apache` folder.
-You can change the the path to the BaSyx V2 components by modifying the `nginx/nginx.conf` file.
+You can change the the path to the BaSyx V2 components by modifying the `apache/httpd.conf` file.

 ### BaSyx V2 components